donyu/cs3136-recitations/recitation-6.md

 	return 0;
 }
 ```
+### Dots and Arrows ###
+You use arrows to access a struct's variables when you are obtaining the variables from a pointer to a struct.
+You use dots to access a struct's variables when you are obtaining the varaibles from the struct itself.

 ## Functions on Functions: Function Pointers ##
 Sometimes, it may make sense for a function to take another function as a parameter.
 This is seen in a lot of sorting, where a sorting function, like quicksort or mergesort, takes in a comparison function.